 School Days Ahead (+How can I teach my child to sit?)

 This month has been quite the whirlwind here at ABA Senegal.
-Due to the global COVID-19 pandemic that continues, only the French system schools are choosing to open here in Senegal, as their policy conforms to the current policy and timeline in France.
+Due to the global COVID-19 pandemic that continues, only the French system schools are choosing to open here in Senegal.
 Several ABA Senegal students are within the French system here in Dakar, so we have stayed flexible throughout the admittedly rocky start to the new school year.
 Our ABA services are synchronizing with this system as much as possible.

 This coming October and November will see the opening of the Senegalese school system, bringing a second wave of transitions.
 Bob and weave with the tide!